Banana Pudding Cheesecake

 Instructions

-• Cover the bottom and sides of a 9-inch springform pan with extra large aluminum foil so that the no water can leak in (it’s worth a trip to the store to buy the 18″ wide foil).
-Wrap it with two layer for extra security.
+• Cover the bottom and sides of a 9-inch springform pan with extra-large aluminum foil so that no water can leak in (it’s worth a trip to the store to buy the 18-inch wide foil).
+Wrap it with two layers for extra security.
 Crimp the top of the foil around the top edge of the springform pan.
-You can also place the springform pan in a slightly larger cake pan (10″) that has 2″ sides (I ran out of big foil but had a nice cake pan that it just barely fit into.
+You can also place the springform pan in a slightly larger cake pan (10 inches) that has 2-inch sides (I ran out of big foil but had a cake pan that it just barely fit into.
 I didn’t have to worry at all about the foil keeping water out).

-• Preheat oven to 350 degrees, placing the top rack in lower third of oven.
+• Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius), placing the top rack in the lower third of the oven.

-• In a medium bowl add butter.
-Heat in microwave on half powder until melted.
+• In a medium bowl, add butter.
+Heat in the microwave on half power until melted.
 Add graham or vanilla wafer crumbs, sugar, salt, and cinnamon.
 Mix until crumbs are moistened.

 • Pour into the prepared springform pan and gently smooth out (I like to use a metal measuring cup for this).
-Carefully work the crumbs up the sides so that they are 1 1/2″ tall and approximately 1/4″ thick.
-You should have a nice layer on the bottom and the sides should go about halfway up your pan.
-Place into the oven and bake for 8-10 minutes or until lightly golden brown.
-Turn oven down to 325 degrees.
+Carefully work the crumbs up the sides so they are 1 ½ inches tall and approximately ¼ inch thick.
+You should have a solid layer on the bottom, and the sides should go about halfway up your pan.
+Place into the oven and bake for 8–10 minutes or until lightly golden brown.
+Turn the oven down to 325 degrees Fahrenheit (165 degrees Celsius).

-• Place the prepared springform pan into a large high-sided roasting pan.
+• Place the prepared springform pan into a large high-sided roasting pan to create a water bath.
 Pour the cream cheese filling into the springform pan, smoothing out the top with a spatula.
 Pour boiling water around the springform pan, taking care not to get any on the filling.
-You’ll want the water to go halfway up the side of the pan (this was just to the lip of my 2″ tall cake pan).
-Place in the oven and bake at 325 degrees for 1 hour and 45 minuets.
-If you like extra firm cheesecake, continue baking for an additional 14 minutes for a total of 2 hours.
+You’ll want the water to go halfway up the side of the pan (this was just to the lip of my 2-inch tall cake pan).
+Place in the oven and bake at 325 degrees Fahrenheit (165 degrees Celsius) for 1 hour and 45 minutes.
+If you like extra-firm cheesecake, continue baking for an additional 14 minutes for a total of 2 hours.

-• After the cheesecake has baked, turn off the oven, slightly crack the door open and allow to cool for 1 hour.
-This is the key to getting a perfect top without it falling or cracks forming.
+• After the cheesecake has been baked, turn off the oven, slightly crack the door open, and allow it to cool for 1 hour.
+This is key to getting a perfect top without it falling or cracks forming.

 • Remove the cheesecake from the bath and dry the bottom of the pan.
 Place in the refrigerator on a wire cooking rack to chill for at least 2 hours before preparing the topping.
 Wrap the top of the cheesecake with foil after 30 minutes in the refrigerator (giving the cheesecake 30 minutes will help prevent condensation from forming on the underside of the foil).

-• To make the topping, layer sliced bananas on top of cooled cheesecake.
+• To make the topping, layer sliced bananas on top of the cooled cheesecake.

-• Chill for 2-4 additional hours before serving.
-When ready to serve, pipe whipped cream on top, add vanilla wafers and vanilla wafer crumbs for garnish.
+• Chill for 2–4 additional hours before serving.
+When ready to serve, pipe whipped cream on top, add vanilla wafers, and sprinkle vanilla wafer crumbs for garnish.

 Nutrition